Cost Functions in Economic Complexity: Results

 Since this expression is strictly negative for any non-zero displacement $\vec{D}$ (given $\delta > 0$), it confirms that $U(\vec{V})$ strictly decreases along the iterative trajectory as it approaches $\vec{V}^*$.
 This rigorously establishes the local asymptotic stability of the unique fixed point $\vec{V}^*$ for the dynamics on general graphs when $\delta > 0$.

 While a general proof of convergence is difficult for arbitrary network structures, this property can be investigated empirically by analyzing the behavior of multiple trajectories initialized from different starting points.
 We carried out this analysis for the Zachary Karate Club network, as shown in Fig.~\ref{fig:fig2}b.
 The results indicate that, regardless of the initial condition in the phase space, all trajectories converge to the same fixed point.
 Although a formal proof is lacking, this evidence suggests that global convergence may hold more generally.
+At the same time, we cannot rule out the existence of non-stationary orbits (e.g., periodic ones) that attract the trajectories of \Eq{\ref{eq:explicit_nhefc}} for suitable choices of the initial configuration.